immutable/sample-unity-game/README.md

 ---

-# Immutable Unity SDK Sample Game
+# Immutable Unity Sample Game

 This repository contains source code for the following: